 I love the Melting Pot.

 Love it.
-Love fondue.
-Love dipping various food stuffs in melted cheese.
-Love paying a lot of money to cook for myself at the table.
+Love fondue, dipping various food stuffs in melted cheese and paying a lot of money to cook for myself at the table.

 My fondest dream is to go to a hibachi place, push the guy out of the way and start serving up fried rice and teriyaki chicken with a side of rice puns and an onion volcano.

 The Melting Pot is the closest any restaurant will ever come to letting me do that.
-But it is pricey and kinda of French and on the surface those are two of the least East Tennessee concepts ever.
+But it is pricey and kinda French and on the surface, those are two of the least East Tennessee concepts ever.